Matt-Ng/Super-Duper-Compressor/README.md

 usage: ./huffman -[compress|c|d|decompress] sourceFilename destFilename

+Only tested to work on txt files.
 Not guaranteed to compress your file depending on the content of the file (larger content scales better).
 Use at your own risk.